-Baked Vegan Egg Nog Cheesecake Bites – individual cheesecake bites that so delicious and easy to make!
+Baked Vegan Egg Nog Cheesecake Bites – individual cheesecake bites that are so delicious and easy to make!

 The countdown to Christmas is on, you guys!
 I am so excited for the weekend and to just be with family and indulge a bit!
 These Baked Vegan Egg Nog Cheesecake are the perfect dessert for your Christmas dinner!